About antigonight: art after dark festival

 Antigonight 2019, photo by Foundry Photography.

-Jessica Mensch (she/her) is a White settler artist whose work straddles painting, video, music, stage design and installation, inviting contemplation between these spheres of production and the position of women within them.
+Mensch is a White settler curator and artist whose work straddles painting, video, music, stage design, and installation, inviting contemplation between these spheres of production and the position of women within them.
 Mensch received her MFA from Hunter College in 2019 and currently teaches in the Art Department at St.FX University.
 She has received support from the Canada Council for the Arts and was shortlisted for the RBC Painting Prize.
 Mensch also works collaboratively with artists Emily Pelstring and Katherine Kline to produce Sistership TV, a web series that explores topics such as telepresence and animal communication.
-Mensch is honoured to be given the opportunity to be Artistic Director for Antigonight, 2021.
-Her goal is create an inclusive and accessible festival that presents groundbreaking work by artists from diverse backgrounds.
+Mensch is honored to be given the opportunity to be Artistic Director for Antigonight, 2021.
+Her goal is to create an inclusive and accessible festival that presents groundbreaking work by artists from diverse backgrounds.

 Dan Bray (he/him) is a multidisciplinary, White settler artist and recent Antigonish import, having moved here last July.
 He is so happy to be back in a small, welcoming town after spending so many years in bigger cities.
 Dan is the artistic director of The Villains Theatre, an independent company he founded in 2009, as well as the former Vice Chair of the Halifax Fringe Festival and Outreach & Development Coordinator for Live Art Dance.
 A multi-Merritt award nominee, Dan has worked with many of the finest theatre companies in Mi’kma’ki/Nova Scotia, including Two Planks & a Passion, Eastern Front, and Shakespeare by the Sea.
 He also holds an MA from the University of Toronto’s Graduate Centre for Study of Drama.
 Dan has performed at Antigonight, most recently with North Barn Theatre Collective’s puppet show, Late Night Radio.
 Dan is honoured to be working for this wonderful local festival and will strive to make it the most exciting, most inclusive it has ever been!